How does the agreed removal process work?

 When a nurse, midwife or nursing associate makes an application for removal, we will usually ask whether they intend to reapply to join the register within the next five years.
 The answer to this question gives us a better understanding of the nurse, midwife or nursing associate’s intentions for the future and their reasons for applying for removal and also helps us take into account their interests in deciding whether to grant or refuse the application.

 A nurse, midwife, or nursing associate can submit a removal application to us at any time during the Fitness to Practise process, including during a substantive (final) hearing.
+They can also apply if they are subject to a final substantive order, such as a suspension order or conditions of practice order, and would not lapse if the order were removed.

 There’s no limit on the number of times that a nurse, midwife or nursing associate can apply for removal, but, if refused, it’s unlikely that a new application for removal will be granted unless there’s been a relevant change in circumstances.
 People who submit new applications after being refused removal, will need to explain what has changed since they made their previous application and why that new information supports their application for removal.